Genesis 25:19–28:9; Malachi 1:1–2:7; Romans 9:6–29

 “Sojourn in this land, and I will be with thee, and will bless thee; for unto thee, and unto thy seed, I will give all these lands, and I will establish the oath which I swore unto Abraham thy father.”
 (Genesis 26:3)

 This shows us the wisdom of seeking the Lord for solutions to our problems and not necessarily repeating what our father before us did, or what seems the logical answer.
-God may ask us to stay in a situation when everyone and everything is telling us to get out—fast!
+God may ask us to stay in a situation when everyone is telling us to get out—fast!

 But if the Spirit of God tells us to stay, then we can know that He will protect us and establish the oath He swore unto our forefathers to give us this Land.